About our Puppy Raisers

 Be part of an incredibly rewarding experience.

-Puppy Raising is a 12-14 month commitment.
+Puppy Raising is generally a 12-14 month commitment but varies between each state.
 During that time, Puppy Raisers are responsible for:

 - Making the pup part of your family and keeping them safe